NaomiOrlandi/axis_of_rotation/README.md

    - **cropping**, which crops all the images of the stack considering the coordinates of a ROI.

    **Normalization**
-   - **normalization_with_ROI**, that normalizes all the images in the stack considering flat and dark images and just a crop of the images;
-   - **normalization_no_ROI**, that normalizes all the images in the stack considering flat and dark images.
+   - **normalization**, that normalizes all the images in the stack considering flat and dark images.

    **Outliers filter**
    - **outliers_filter**, which removes bright or dark or both outliers from a stack of images, through the method described in [Preprocessing](#Preprocessing).
 The threshold is global and is set to 0.02.